Psalms For Life

 20 Strike terror into them, YHWH—

-let them know they’re just puny men.
+let them know they’re just puny men!
+Selah

 Psalms 9 and 10 are crafted as a single acrostic, with Hebrew’s “a” (aleph) beginning Psalm 9, its “z” (tav) beginning Psalm 10’s final poetic unit.
 This tells us the two psalms complete each other.

-David praises God for his just judgment of those who oppress the helpless, and he isn’t talking theory, but rather about his own enemies, his cause, his deliverance.
+David praises God for his just judgment of those who oppress the helpless, and he isn’t talking theory, but rather about his own cause, his enemies, his deliverance.
 Whether he’s thinking of God’s protecting him from Saul or defeating the Philistines, David has learned from experience that YHWH’s reign isn’t interrupted by his enemies’ abuse of power.
 God never ignores the cry of the afflicted, never deserts those who trust in him.

 Lord, you see every single act of oppression—you miss nothing.
 Thank you that you care, you never forsake those who turn to you, and you will yet right every wrong and avenge every unjust death.
 Rise up, Lord!
 End the reign of injustice and oppression now, I pray.
 Amen.